eAuditor Audits & Inspections

 • Are the fire extinguishers free from visible damage, such as dents, rust, or leaks?

-• Have the extinguishers been inspected according to the recommended schedule (usually monthly)?
+• Did you inspect the extinguishers according to the recommended schedule (usually monthly)?

-• Are there any missing or broken parts, such as pins, seals, or hoses?
+Do any extinguishers have missing or broken parts, such as pins, seals, or hoses?

 5. Operating Instructions: